 Bender: Ooh!
 Dibs on his CD player!

-Every one of the several times Fry has "died," or done something that was supposed to result in his death, it turned out he either wasn't really dead, it didn't happen, etc. Though, he did die just like nearly everyone else as part of the premise of the "Rebirth" episode.
+- Every one of the several times Fry has "died," or done something that was supposed to result in his death, it turned out he either wasn't really dead, it didn't happen, etc. Though, he did die just like nearly everyone else as part of the premise of the "Rebirth" episode.

-The DCAU wasn't immune to this as well, with various criminals clearly having an easy target at Batman or another hero.
+- The DCAU wasn't immune to this as well, with various criminals clearly having an easy target at Batman or another hero.
 Of course, they always miss their target.
 The rare example being Darkseid, who was able to casually vaporize a fairly important character with disregard.
 People didn't even realize he was actually dead until the funeral scene kicked in.

-Of course, Darkseid does have 'chase you down' death-beam eyeballs.
+- Of course, Darkseid does have 'chase you down' death-beam eyeballs.

-Naturally, Batman and Superman both have Plot Armor to avoid or just plain tank it anyway.
-Its even more silly in the actually comic storyline, where they LITERALLY are protected by The Source, one of the aspects of The Presence/DC God, and therefore are practically immune to his Omega Beams.
+- Naturally, Batman and Superman both have Plot Armor to avoid or just plain tank it anyway.
+Its even more silly in the actual comic storyline, where they LITERALLY are protected by The Source, one of the aspects of The Presence/DC God, and therefore are practically immune to his Omega Beams.

-grudge-match.com once had a match between the two reality-benders, Bugs and Neo.
+- grudge-match.com once had a match between the two reality-benders, Bugs and Neo.
 Bugs won.

-Lampshaded in Spawn, where Twitch takes a bullet to the brainpan and the only result is (relatively realistically-portrayed) Easy Amnesia, baffling the doctors and Police Chief Banks, who shot him in the first place.
+- Lampshaded in Spawn, where Twitch takes a bullet to the brainpan and the only result is (relatively realistically-portrayed) Easy Amnesia, baffling the doctors and Police Chief Banks, who shot him in the first place.

-Roger the Alien Among Us from American Dad! is practically made of plot armor.
+- Roger the Alien Among Us from American Dad!! is practically made of plot armor.
 Although he may take an occasional beating, death can't touch him.
 Not only does he always survive certain doom, he's almost always saved by the most amazing and unlikely of circumstances, usually at the last possible second.
 His own people tried to rid themselves of him by deliberately crashing his space ship into the desert outside Roswell, New Mexico but no dice.

-Stan also undergoes all sorts of horrific injuries and scenarios, including, on separate occasions, being paralysed by gun shot (and rehabilitated by another), having his retinas detached, undergoing numerous bloody beatdowns, losing his legs to a polar bear attack and briefly being pronounced dead on at least two occasions.
+- Stan also undergoes all sorts of horrific injuries and scenarios, including, on separate occasions, being paralysed by gun shot (and rehabilitated by another), having his retinas detached, undergoing numerous bloody beatdowns, losing his legs to a polar bear attack and briefly being pronounced dead on at least two occasions.
 Regardless of this however, he always recovers and reverts to the Status Quo by the end of each episode.